 We know this is the case because, year after year, the most impartial observers of our students at this event tell some of us from BCS how much they enjoy our use of their breathtaking facility.
 Even in the twelfth year of our annual Cotillion, several Meadow Brook staff people and ...

-Please join Bloomfield Christian School on April 22, 2017 for the Defender Dinner speaking series and fundraiser.
-This year's special guest speaker is Hillsdale College President, Dr. Larry Arnn.
+On April 22, 2017 Bloomfield Christian School hosted the Defender Dinner speaking series and fundraiser.
+This year's special guest speaker was Hillsdale College President, Dr. Larry Arnn.

 Introducing The Crossroads, a New Column about the Quadrivium

 With the resurgence of classical education, the disciplines of the trivium are commonly mentioned and discussed in articles, conferences, school literature, and curriculum.
 Less common, however, is discussion of the quadrivium and how it applies to education.
 Unfortunately, it has lagged behind despite the fact that together these seven disciplines make up the seven liberal arts that were intended to cultivate liberated or free people.

 The word quadrivium literally means “the four ways” ...

 Unlocking the Low Door: Learning to Love Allegory

 If anything defined my childhood summers, it was The Play.
 Every summer, my family would migrate from South to Midwest, trading the scent of summer-heated slash pine for that of fresh-mown prairie; every summer, my siblings and the cousins we’d come to visit would bask in being reunited for a few precious weeks after a year’s worth of letters and phone calls; and every summer, we’d take up ...